-- Send only essential medications on the trip. - Send only the required amount of medication in a pharmacy-labeled or over-the-counter labeled bottle. - Identified teachers/administrators accompanying the student will hold the medication and supervise the student taking the medication.
+- Send only essential medications on the trip. - Send only the required amount of medication in a pharmacy-labeled or over-the-counter labeled bottle. - Identified teachers/administrators accompanying the student will hold

-Please email health@ngfs.org with questions regarding the Medication Administration Policy.
+Please email health@ngfs.org with questions regarding the NGFS Medication Administration Policy.